rodelsisgon/github-slideshow/_posts/0000-01-03-rodelsisgon.md

 ---

-Use the right arrow to begin; Left arrow to go back!
+Use the right arrow to the next slide; Left arrow to go back!